Rachel-VA/Oriental_Oasis_Web_MVC/README.md

 To avoid SSL certificate warnings when running your application locally, you need to trust the HTTPS development certificate.

-1. In the terminal, run the following command: dotnet dev-certs https --trust then restart the computer
+1. In the terminal, run the following command:
+   .net dev-certs https --trust then restart the computer

 ### 4. Add Source Control from Visual Studio